Setting Detection Rules

 To see more details about a detection rule, click its name and examine the side panel that is displayed.

-To see the list of incidents the detection rule generated, click the number in the Incidents column, or click the More menu and choose View Incidents.
-For more information, see Incidents.
+To see the list of incidents the detection rule generated, click the number in the Incidents column, or open the More menu and select View Incidents.
+For more information, see Processing Incidents.

 The Detection Rules Table